safe-global/safe-smart-account/docs/overview.md

 #### Fallback contract

-A Fallback contract contains logic outside of the scope of the core Safe contracts, such as the token callback logic and/or logic that didn't fit into the core contracts because of bytecode size limitations.
+A Fallback contract contains logic outside of the scope of the core Safe Smart Account, such as the token callback logic and/or logic that didn't fit into the core contracts because of bytecode size limitations.